mhstrkmp/100-days-of-code-RD1/log.md

 Responsive Web Design Path by [freeCodeCamp.org](https://www.freecodecamp.org/)
 - Today i made kind of a Technical Documentation Page as part of the path. https://codepen.io/mhstrkmp/pen/VwarPby

+### R1D12
+Responsive Web Design Path by [freeCodeCamp.org](https://www.freecodecamp.org/)
+- Today I started to build the Portfolio Page as part of the path.

+Code comes more and more out of my brain.
+I have to spend less time looking up how things are done.